overwolf/overwolf.github.io/docs/api/overwolf-games.md

 #### **isFullScreenOptimizationDisabled** Note

 The OW overlay is not visible in full-screen mode for games that require an [exclusive mode](../topics/exclusive-mode) to interact with the OW app's windows (like Distney2, CSGO, and warzone).

 This indication lets you show the user a desktop notification to switch from full screen to windowed or borderless mode or enable full-screen optimization.
+Note that you can't display your indication as there is no overlay.
+So in that case, you can show the indication when the match is over or on a second screen, if exist/S

 'isFullScreenOptimizationDisabled' will be on when DisableFullscreen is on, and the overlay is not visible.